hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 ### Query

-We talk extensively about queries [later](queries.md) when we list all the queries that can be made from the client side.
+We talk extensively about queries in the [dedicated section](queries.md) where we list all the queries that can be made from the client side.
 This is not necessarily the only kind of information that is available on the network, but it's the only kind of information that is guaranteed to be accessible on all networks.

 Telemetry data is optional to the specific deployment of Iroha.
-Access to your account balance is required function.
+Access to your account balance is a required function.

 ### Expressions, Conditionals, Logic